Beyoncé. Michael Jackson. Fred Astaire.

 As shown above, the power of motion adds an entirely new dimension to each of the brands shown above.

-- The addition of motion must make sense
+- Does the addition of motion “make sense”?

-- The motion should add to your brand’s story and not just “jiggle”
+- Does the motion add to your brand’s story (vs. just adding “jiggle”)?

-- The motion should be designed to engage and not just move “because we know it will attract more eyeballs”
+- Is the motion designed to engage and not just add motion “because we know it will attract more eyeballs”?

-- The motion should be long enough to communicate but short enough to not overstay its welcome
+- Is the motion should be long enough to communicate but short enough to not overstay its welcome?